What the Constitution Means to Me

 Schreck’s timely and galvanizing play became a sensation off-Broadway before transferring to Broadway where it received two Tony Award nominations among countless other accolades, including Finalist for a Pulitzer Prize.

-Content warning: What the Constitution Means to Me contains mentions of domestic violence, sexual assault, human trafficking, and discussions of abortion and its stigmatization.
-If you would like further information regarding this content warning, please email shannon@mainstreettheater.com
+Content warning: We want to be sensitive to our audience members.
+Please note that What the Constitution Means to Me contains strong language and discussions of domestic violence, sexual assault, human trafficking, and abortion and its stigmatization.
+If you have questions regarding this content warning, please click here to email the theater.

 LOCATION